openshift/runbooks/alerts/cluster-network-operator/V4SubnetAllocationThresholdExceeded.md

 ## Mitigation

-We do not support adding additional cluster networks for ovn-kuberntes.
+We do not support adding additional cluster networks for ovn-kubernetes.

 User will have to create a new cluster for more worker nodes.